 If you really want to excel, you need to reverse engineer the exemplary responses you encounter so you can understand how they are put together and why they are effective.
 Only you can then incorporate this into your own work.

 We recommend reading it carefully and breaking down what it does so successfully.
 Ask yourself some questions:

 Once you’re finished, apply the strategies you uncover to your own Common Module: Texts and Human Experiences essays.

-If you want to download a copy of this response, we’ll send you an annotated version that breaks down why this is a rocking response.
+If you want to download a copy of this response, click the banner at the end and we’ll send you an annotated version that breaks down why this is a rocking response.